 Is This A Good Feature? / My Thoughts

-I rarely comment on new features being good or bad.
-Mostly because I presume that people much smarter than me know what they are doing, and I’ll get used to it.
+In the original version of this article, I was mostly down on this feature.
+And that’s saying something because I rarely comment on new features being good or bad.
+Mostly it’s because I presume that people much smarter than I know what they are doing, and I’ll get used to it.
 I’m sure when things like generics, lambdas, async/await got introduced, I would have been saying “I don’t get this”.

 On the surface, I like the idea of project types having some sort of implicit namespace.
 Even imports that I thought were kinda dumb to be global such as “System.Threading.Tasks”, I soon realized are needed in every single file if you are using async/await since your methods must return a type of Task.